Porok12/blog/src/app/posts/RaspberryPI-Pico-with-Python:-Blinking-LED.md

 ## Setup

 Programming the Raspberry Pico involves a few key steps.
 You can program it using the MicroPython programming language.
-Below is a general guide for programming the Raspberry Pico:

 ### Development Environment

-We will utilize PyCharm as our preferred integrated development environment (IDE) for programming the Raspberry Pico.
-PyCharm provides a user-friendly interface, powerful code editing features, and seamless integration with Python development, making it an ideal choice for our project.
+We will utilize `PyCharm` as our preferred integrated development environment (IDE) for programming the Raspberry Pico. `PyCharm` provides a user-friendly interface, powerful code editing features, and seamless integration with Python development.

-1. In such case, we will have to install plugin MicroPython.
-You can download it using following [link](https://plugins.jetbrains.com/plugin/9777-micropython).
-For other IDE search proper plugins etc.
+You will need to install the MicroPython plugin.
+It can be downloaded from the following [page](https://plugins.jetbrains.com/plugin/9777-micropython).
+If you're using a different IDE, be sure to explore and install the appropriate plugins accordingly.

 ### Raspberry Pico

-1. Download proper MicroPython UF2 file e.g. [Raspberry Pi Pico](https://micropython.org/download/rp2-pico/rp2-pico-latest.uf2).
+Get the right MicroPython UF2 file by downloading it from the official source, such as the [latest Raspberry Pi Pico file](https://micropython.org/download/rp2-pico/rp2-pico-latest.uf2).

 ## Write the code

-This Python code is a simple example of controlling an LED using the MicroPython programming language on a microcontroller.
+Create a new `PyCharm` project and create the main file.
+Then paste the following snippet.
+This code is a simple example of controlling an LED using MicroPython.

 ```python
 import time